 Keeping conversation running smoothly on the first few dates with somebody can be tough enough in your native tongue.
 Throw in a language you’re trying to get to grips with and that changes grammatically and lexically depending on who you’re talking to, not to mention your relationship with them, and you may easily find yourself sipping on your overpriced iced latte in terrified silence.

 Gotta navigate your way through a candlelit dinner in Korean, but don’t want to accidentally insult your date?
-Follow these tips for second-language success!
+Follow these tips for second-language success when dating in Korean!

 Start off with the formal-polite form.
 Not ‘-입니다’, unless you’re like, on a date with the President, but ‘-시다’.
 I.e.내일 뭐하실거에요? 식사하셨어요? etc etc. Most adult Koreans will use this formal-polite form when meeting another adult for the first time.
 It’s just common courtesy!